University of Minnesota Duluth: Notable alumni

-University of Minnesota Duluth alumni have made significant contributions in government, business, sciences, athletics, and the arts.
-Yvonne Prettner Solon is the former Lieutenant Governor of Minnesota.
-Robert Senkler served as chairman and CEO of Securian Financial Group.
-Brian Kobilka received the 2012 Nobel Prize in chemistry.
-Emily Larson is the current mayor of Duluth, Minnesota and Don Ness is the former mayor of Duluth, Minnesota.
-Minnesota Duluth has also produced numerous professional hockey players including John Harrington and Mark Pavelich from the 1980 Miracle on Ice Olympic hockey team, and NHL Hall of Famer, Brett Hull.
-Amit Singhal, a computer scientist, led Google's core search team for 15 years.
-Manila Luzon, a drag queen, comedian, recording artist, and television personality, competed on the third season of RuPaul's Drag Race and the first and fourth seasons of RuPaul's Drag Race All Stars.

 Notable donations

 Joel Labovitz

 Joel Labovitz is founder of Labovitz Enterprises, a diversified investment firm based in Duluth with a focus on the hospitality industry.
 Previously, Joel Labovitz was president and CEO of Maurices, the retail clothing company that was founded in 1931 in Duluth by his father, Maurice Labovitz.

 James Swenson

 James Swenson, a University of Minnesota Duluth Alumnus, donated more than $21 million to the school, with his most recent donation of $10.7 million toward the College of Science and Engineering. $3 million of this was dedicated to the new civil engineering building and the remaining $7.7 million was given as scholarships for students in science and research programs.
 This donation helps to continue to support the scholarship programs the Swenson family started in 1994.
 Since the program began, UMD has awarded scholarships to over 200 students.

 Because of his generous donations over the years, the school renamed the College of Science and Engineering to be the Swenson College of Science and Engineering.
 "It's nice to have our names on buildings, but there's a lot of gratification in helping these young people," said Swenson.

 The Swensons are natives of Superior, Wisconsin, and have since relocated to California.
 James completed his bachelor's degree in chemistry in 1959 at UMD.
 He then worked in the computer industry with his circuit shop, Details Inc., which he sold in 1997.
 James died in October 2018.